 Once done, we will then execute your bond and send it to you!

 A resident of Texas must meet the following qualifications to become a Public Insurance Adjuster

 - The applicant must be 18 years old

 - The applicant must be a U.S. Citizen or a legal alien

-- The applicant must not be convicted of felony, or if convicted, he must receive full pardon in the 10 years prior to application
+- The applicant must not be convicted of a felony, or if convicted, he must receive a full pardon in the 10 years before application

 - Has adequate training in the assessment of real and personal property values